valentingalea/CV/CV.md

 ## WORK EXPERIENCE

-### Senior Programmer - *JAGEX*

-*December 2012 - Present*
+### Senior Programmer - *JAGEX* / *December 2012 - Present*

-*Jagex* are best known for *RuneScape*, the world's largest free-to-play MMORPG.
-Currently I'm working on a whole different project:

-__Transformers Universe__ - a 3D MOBA game based on the popular Transformers franchise.
-I am a _game engine developer_ dealing with server side infrastructure.
-I started working on the Chat infrastructure and VOIP system.
-Then the game changed tech and now I work closely on the Matchmaking and Grouping Servers.
+__Transformers Universe__ - 3D MOBA
++ implemented Grouping functionality (standalone service and its interactions with the game)
++ helped write the Matchmaking service
++ in charge of the Skill-score points system
++ re-factored and optimized the levelling up and XP system
++ fixed message passing and interactions between server and client

-### Technical Director - *GAMBIT SOFTWARE*

-*January 2011 - September 2012*
+### Technical Director - *GAMBIT SOFTWARE* / *January 2011 - September 2012*
 Small indie company that I co-founded with a friend.
-I helped running it from day 1, being involved in all everyday tasks from technical to managerial.
-Projects of note:
++ helped running it from day 1, being involved in all everyday tasks from technical to managerial

-a __Horse Racing__ game for a casino in the Republic of Ireland - a 2D/3D PC game that simulates horse races gambling.
-We also did contract work for __Goom Radio__, France - and for __Coca-Cola Hellenic__.
++ a casino purposed __Horse Racing__ game, 2D/3D PC simulation
++ contract work for __Goom Radio__, France, and for __Coca-Cola Hellenic__

-### Senior Programmer - *GAMELOFT*

-*September 2009 - January 2011*
+### Senior Programmer - *GAMELOFT* / *September 2009 - January 2011*

-A leading global publisher of video and social games, Gameloft creates content for all digital platforms, specializing on smartphones and tablets.
-I worked the iOS versions of: (recent/bigger projects first)

-__Tom Clancy's Splinter Cell__ - I worked on various features like fog effects, night and thermal vision, sniper rifles and world editor enhancements.
+__Tom Clancy's Splinter Cell__ - iOS/Android 3D action/stealth
++ fixed pipeline OpenGL graphics features like fog effects, night and thermal vision
++ implemented sniper rifles
++ world editor enhancements

+__N.O.V.A__ - iOS/Android FPS
++ various gameplay fixes
-__N.O.V.A__ - Besides other things, I was chiefly involved in implementing an in-game proprietary online store.
++ implemented an in-game proprietary online store

-__Asphalt 5__ - I joined towards the end of the project, being in charge of the demo version.
+__Asphalt 5__ - iOS 3D racer
++ the demo version of the game (stripped assets, prepared special build)

-### (Lead) Programmer - *NEWROSOFT RESEARCH & DEVELOPMENT*

-*August 2004 - November 2007* (with a break)
+### (Lead) Programmer - *NEWROSOFT R&D* / *August 2004 - November 2007* (with break)

-Various projects for this company that did contract work for the likes of _Sony Online Entertainment_:
+__Cheggers Party Quiz__ - Nintendo DS
++ learned the Nintendo specific SDK and prepared wrappers around it

-__Shopping Dash__ - casual strategy and time management game; I was acting as team lead and worked on the gameplay, AI, map editor and scripting.
+__Shopping Dash__ - PC 2D casual strategy and time management
++ acting as team lead and worked on the gameplay, AI, map editor and scripting.

-__The Da Vinci Code__ - an adventure, match-3 game based on the popular book and film, I was responsible of converting it from OpenGL to DirectX.
+__The Da Vinci Code__ - PC 2D/3D adventure, match-3
++ responsible of converting it from OpenGL to DirectX.

+__Bewitched__ - PC 2D adventure, match-3
-__Bewitched__ - a game based on the hit TV series, I implemented the main match-3 mechanic, board fill algorithms and other various gameplay features.
++ implemented the main match-3 mechanic, board fill algorithms

-some unreleased projects like the Nintendo DS game __Cheggers Party Quiz__ and one of the first MMO attempts __Age of Mourning__
+unreleased __Age of Mourning__ - MMO
++ worked on various stages of the project
++ tried to port it to Torque 3D

-### Programmer - Quake 3 Arena modding

-*2002 – 2003*
+### Programmer - Quake 3 Arena modding / *2002 – 2003*

 Freelance work on a total-conversion of Quake 3 Arena for IMU Studios in Canada.
-I worked on integrating new features like inventory and new powerups items.
-I worked directly on the coding keeping in touch with the other members of the team via IRC.
++ integrating new engine features like inventory and different powerups items.
++ keeping in touch and planning with the other members of the team via IRC.

 ### Personal Projects